 Set up your emails using POP and you won’t even have to worry about using hosting space.

 Your museum website comes with Google Analytics installed.

-You also get a weekly report showing you really good metrics at a glance: things like which pages people visited, which keywords got them to your site and where they’re from.
+You also get a weekly report revealing some metrics at a glance: things like which pages people visited, which keywords got them to your site and where they’re from.

 Your website also comes with a search box that records searches.